machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 Finally, the most important question might be: What features can we ship through the conversational apps?

-The interactions can be done with chat UI is limited by the conversation platforms.
-This restricts chatbots from shipping various features like mobile apps or web apps.
-At the same time, lacking of a killer feature also stops users from migrating to the conversational apps.
+While using chat UI, the interactions with users is limited by the conversation platforms.
+This restricts chatbots from shipping various features as mobile apps or web apps do.
+Meanwhile, lacking of a killer feature also stops users from migrating to the conversational apps.

 We are going to reverse the disadvantages in two directions:
-1. Extend chat UI with graphical UI to ship more features.
+1. Extend the chat UI with GUI to ship more features.
 2. Integrate all the platforms to provide an unique experience.

 ### Chat UI + GUI